Adult Sailing - Frequently Asked Questions

 Do I need to be a club member to book a place on a training course?

 No, you don’t have to be a member.
 Adult training courses are available to members and non-members alike.
-For non-members a significant discount is available towards the first year's members if purchased at the same time as the course.
+For non-members a significant discount is available towards the first year's membership if purchased at the same time as the course.

 What are the advantages of membership?